Updated: September 23, 2019

 Enjoy a stroll in fall gardens with Garden Promenade

 In October, the spectacular fall colours add a unique charm to a stroll through the gardens.
-During the first weekend in October, rediscover the Capital’s gardens, and take part in original activities for the whole family.
+During the second weekend in October, rediscover the Capital’s gardens, and take part in original activities for the whole family.

 Visit the Pontiac Country Fair